 Bennington Museum makes it a policy to meet each group visiting the museum with Vermont hospitality and offer a variety of ways to enjoy your time here.
 As always, the driver of the coach and the on-bus guide are admitted free and receive a 10% discount in our museum shop.

-Still others may want see the 1924 Wasp Touring Car, the focal point of the Gilded Age Vermont Gallery, or the Military Gallery which highlights the Battle of Bennington with military weapons, maps, and so much more.
+The permanent galleries offer a full range of art, history and innovation.
+From the 1924 Wasp Touring Car, the focal point of the Gilded Age Vermont Gallery, to the Military Gallery which highlights the Battle of Bennington with military weapons, maps, and so much more.
 Also on permanent view is one of the oldest Stars and Strips in the country dating back to the early 1800s, and objects from the museum's collection of Bennington Pottery, the largest in the world.
 Bennington Modernism features works from teh early 1950s throught the mid-1970s by a group of avant-garde artists working in and around Bennington who led the nation in artistic thought and innovation.
 Amont the artists of national and international stature with local ties are Pat Adams, Willard Boepple, Anthony Caro, Paul Feeley, Helen Frankenthaler, Vincent Longo, Kenneth Noland and others.
 Perhaps others would like to spend time in our new works on paper gallery, with changing exhibitions featuring photography, prints, and more.
 Fine furniture, art, sculpture, and objects from the 18th century to today, are on view.
 The price for self-guided tours is $8.50 per person.

 Docent-guided tours can be arranged for either the entire museum or particular exhibits.
 Our trained docents are well versed in our exhibits and can add interesting details to your group's visit.
 A docent-guided tour can take anywhere from 45 minutes to 1 1/2 hours depending on your schedule.
 And don't forget to allow time to shop in the museum store where unique items related to the exhibits, Grandma Moses and more can be found.
 Or, enjoy a cup of coffee, tea, and snack in the cafe.
 A docent-guided tour is $10 per person.